impacthubauckland/www/content/about-us.md

   <div class="space-y-4">
         <img class="w-auto h-56 rounded-2xl mx-auto" src="/images/img_0148.jpg" alt="">
       <p class="text-lg font-medium">
-        [Tom Va’afusuaga](https://www.linkedin.com/in/tom-vaafusuaga/) is co-founder of Impact Hub Auckland and has extensive business incubation experience enabling Maori & Pasifika entrepreneurs.
+        <a href="https://www.linkedin.com/in/tom-vaafusuaga/">Tom Va’afusuaga</a> is co-founder of Impact Hub Auckland and has extensive business incubation experience enabling Maori & Pasifika entrepreneurs.
 Having co-started a social enterprise focused on enabling Maori tribes, Tom understands the mindset needed to take an idea to a thriving impact driven business.
 Being an accountant he also works alongside kiwi and Pacific Island businesses and NGOs to ensure they are financially viable and are fulfilling their accounting and compliance activities.
-Tom is also the founder of [Manulua.](https://www.manulua.co.nz/)
+Tom is also the founder of <a href="https://www.manulua.co.nz/">Manulua</a>.
       </p>
   </div>
 </figure>